dumitru-stama/M0S/README.md

 Where is it ?
 -------------
 All functionality of M0S is in m0s.asm file.
+It was written using unified syntax and compiled with GNU assembler for ARM.
 There are some hard coded constants available in stm32f072.inc.
-The demo can be found in demo.c and demo.h

 How to Build ?
 --------------